erdem/django-map-widgets/README.md

 * **Project Home Page**: <a href="https://github.com/erdem/django-map-widgets">https://github.com/erdem/django-map-widgets/</a>

 ### Achievements
 The aim of the Django map widgets is to make all Geo Django widgets more user friendly and configurable.
-Map widgets support major map services (GoogleMaps, OpenStreetMap) for your geoDjango fields.
+Map widgets support major map services for your geoDjango fields.

 ### Installation